spatie/icalendar-generator/README.md

 // As an array of events
 Calendar::new('Laracon Online')
     ->event([
-        Event::new('Event sourcing by Freek Murze'),
-        Event::new('Websockets by Marcel Pociot'),
+        Event::new('Creating calender feeds by Ruben Van Assche'), Event::new('Websockets by Marcel Pociot'),
     ])
     ...